 Comfort and Speech

 Clear Retainer: A clear retainer covers only the teeth and is designed to not touch anything else in the mouth.
-Because of this your tongue can move freely when talked and won’t cause any speech problems.
+Because of this your tongue can move freely when talking and won’t cause any speech problems.

 Wire retainers This type of retainer has an acrylic plate that sit on the palate behind the anterior teeth.
 This acrylic plate causes some people to have a lisp when they talk.